qojulia/QuantumOptics.jl-documentation/src/quantumsystems/particle.md

 end
 ```

-Since real space and momentum space are connected via a Fourier transformation the bases themselfes are connected.
-The numerically inevitable cutoff implies that the functions :math:`\Psi(x)` and :math:`\Psi(p)` can be interpreted to continue periodically over the whole real axis.
+Since real space and momentum space are connected via a Fourier transformation the bases themselves are connected.
+The numerically inevitable cutoff implies that the functions ``\Psi(x)`` and ``\Psi(p)`` can be interpreted to continue periodically over the whole real axis.
 The specific choice of the cutoff points is therefore irrelevant as long as the interval length stays the same.
-This free choice of cutoff points allows to easily create a corresponding [`MomentumBasis`](@ref) rom a [`PositionBasis`](@ref) nd vice versa:
+This free choice of cutoff points allows to easily create a corresponding [`MomentumBasis`](@ref) from a [`PositionBasis`](@ref) and vice versa:

 ```@example particle
 b_momentum = MomentumBasis(b_position)